General Terms & Conditions

 4.3 Where, and insofar as, it is not possible to provide all this information at the same time, the initial notification shall contain the information then available and further information shall, as it becomes available, subsequently be provided without undue delay.

-4.6 The Controller shall exclusively decide, at its own discretion and in compliance with the relevant and applicable data protection laws, whether or not Data Subjects whose Personal Data have been impacted by a Personal Data Breach shall be notified of this.
+4.6 The Controller shall exclusively decide, at its own discretion and in compliance with the relevant and applicable Data Protection Laws, whether or not Data Subjects whose Personal Data has been impacted by a Personal Data Breach shall be notified of this.
 It is the responsibility of the Controller to notify the Supervisory Authority of a Personal Data Breach.

 ARTICLE 5: INFORMATION OBLIGATIONS